Princeobeten/waste-information-management-system-/CHAPTER_4_5_DOCUMENTATION.md

 The WIMS application includes comprehensive documentation to assist users, administrators, and developers:

 ### User Documentation:
+Based on the interface designs and system flows illustrated in Figures 4.3 through 4.6, the following documentation is provided:

 - **User Guide**: Step-by-step instructions for using the system
 - **FAQ**: Answers to common questions
 - **Video Tutorials**: Visual demonstrations of key features